 The key ingredients in cream cheese frosting are cream cheese, butter, and powdered sugar.

 The trick to perfect cream cheese frosting is having all of your ingredients at room temperature.
 If the butter and cream cheese are too cold, the frosting will end up lumpy instead of smooth and creamy.
+(This applies to any desserts with cream cheese such as cheesecake or cream cheese cookies.)

 How to Make Cream Cheese Frosting